- NASW-IL Staff

 The NASW-Illinois Chapter and the Diversity, Equity, & Inclusion Committee (DEIC) calls for swift change and actions of justice for BIPOC social workers and the BIPOC community at large with the following recommendations:

-Abolish the current testing model and reconstruct a new model in collaboration with the Council on Social Work Education (CSWE) and National Association for Social Workers (NASW) to create a more fair, unbiased, and inclusive test.
+Abolish the current testing model and reconstruct a new model to create a more fair, unbiased, and inclusive option.
 This is the only way to rectify this injustice and harm.

 Reparations be allocated to members of the BIPOC social worker community in the form of test waivers for individuals who have been unsuccessful with passing the licensing exams.